redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge4-Modernize_With_Containers_WebApps_Cosmos.md

    * Verify that the container was indeed created:  ```docker images```

+   * Shutdown but do not disable the locally running NodsJS application:  ```systemctl stop pm2-root```

-   * Run the container locally to test it:  ```docker run -d -e MONGO_DBCONNECTION=mongodb://172.17.0.1:27017/nodejs-todo -p 80:80 --name=nodejs-todo ossdemo/nodejs-todo```
+   * Run the newly created container locally to test it:  ```docker run -d -e MONGO_DBCONNECTION=mongodb://172.17.0.1:27017/nodejs-todo -p 80:80 --name=nodejs-todo ossdemo/nodejs-todo```

 <hr>

 8. <strong>Test the Local Container</strong>

-   * Using your Firefox browser on your Linux desktop, navigate to ```http://<MIGRATED-IP-ADDRESS>:8080``` to verify the NodeJS application is still running natively on the newly-migrated Azure virtual machine.
+   * Using your Firefox browser on your Linux desktop, navigate to ```http://<MIGRATED-IP-ADDRESS>``` to verify the NodeJS application is still running natively on the newly-migrated Azure virtual machine.

    * Feel free to add additional content if you wish.